Cacti/documentation/VDEFs.md

 ## Background

 VDEF's in Cacti are a one to one analog to VDEF's in RRDtool.
-Cacti simply provides and interface to create and manage them.
+Cacti simply provides an interface to create and manage them.
 Once the VDEF's are created in Cacti they can be imported and exported globally.

-VDEFS's are mathematical formulas that instead of operating on just one Data Point in the RRDfile, oerate on the entire Data Set in the time range selected.
-So, VDEF's become an excellent tool to replace Nth Percentile and Bandwidth function in Cacti with the VDEF equivalents.
+VDEF's are mathematical formulas that, instead of operating on just one Data Point in the RRDfile, operate on the entire Data Set in the time range selected.
+So, VDEF's become a useful tool to replace the Nth Percentile and Bandwidth functions in Cacti with the VDEF equivalents.

-The are referenced in Cacti graphs as VNAMES.
+They are referenced in Cacti graphs as VNAMES.
 However, as mentioned before Cacti automatically assigns VNAMES.
 So, to perform complex operations, you will have to experiment to determine the VNAME of your VDEF as you build your **Graph Template**.
 But in their simplest forms, they are